CharliePCampbell/CharlieCampbellA21-AcidRain/CharlieCampbellA21-AcidRain/ReadMe.md

 - So while the mid and late games are still fun (the sense of power of a T6 M60 is good times), you don't feel as threatened anymore, so the game loses some of its compulsion.

 - This Acid Rain mod is designed to extend that sense of compusion into the mid/late game.
-- If you don't complete the quest tiers in time, the Duke's cure will be useless.
+- If you don't complete the agreed quest tiers in time, the Duke's cure will be useless.
 So it's effectively a race against time.
 - The vanilla version is great for its openness, in that the player can do whatever they want.
 - This mod sacrifices a bit of that openness in exchange for maintaining the sense of tension beyond the early game.
 - Yet despite the mod's restrictions, the player still has plenty of freedom of choice in how to achieve the ultimate goal of getting that cure in time.

 <!-- Tension through conflicting priorities -->
 - "Should I stay or should I go now?"
---- On the one hand, it's a race against time to complete the quest tiers.
+--- On the one hand, it's a race against time to complete the agreed quest tiers.
 --- Yet it's now dangerous to stray too far from buildings (i.e. convenient cover) without any acid balm.
 --- You might want to ration your use of acid balm, which can mean waiting under cover a few in-game hours for the rain to pass before you venture out again to pursue those quests.
---- But watching the clock tick when you know you've got only so much time to complete the quest tiers gets tense, and can make for tricky decisions (which is fun!).
+--- But watching the clock tick when you know you've got only so much time to complete the agreed quest tiers gets tense, and can make for tricky decisions (which is fun!).

 - I recommend installing Khaine's Wandering Horde Patch.
 (See: https://community.7daystodie.com/topic/32007-khaines-a21-modlets-bigger-backpacks-lockable-slots-behemoths-random-wandering-hordes-etc/)
 --- I like to crank up the frequency of wandering hordes, and their size.